“Hello there Kaidus!” A burly man past his prime exclaimed happily.

 He was handed a small piece of paper as he approached the gate.
 Although the paper was blank, he could sense minute traces of mana within.
 Without a second thought about the paper, Kaidus passed through the gate, officially entering the academy.

 “GRARAAAAR!”
-Zeeke popped out from the shed and ran towards him as he entered.
+Zeeke popped out from the shed and ran toward him as he entered.

 “Exactly what are you doing with them?”
 Kaidus asked the spirit.